BabylonJS/BabylonNative/Documentation/Extending.md

 containing only the following line: **`add_subdirectory(ComponentName)`**.
 Note that, if you placed your submodule in an existing folder like `Plugins` or `Polyfills`, you will simply add this line to the existing `CMakeLists.txt` in the correct folder.
-9. In your Babylon Native fork's root-level `CMakeLists`, add a line to call **`add_subdirectory(Extensions)`** at the appropriate point.
+9. In your Babylon Native fork's root-level `CMakeLists.txt`, add a line to call **`add_subdirectory(Extensions)`** at the appropriate point.
 Where this should be done will vary based on the dependencies of `ComponentName`.
 Most likely, processing your new folder should be the last thing that happens before the `Apps` folder is processed, so your new line should appear as the last of the `add_subdirectory(...)` calls before `add_subdirectory(Apps)`.
-Note that if you placed your submodule in an existing folder like `Plugins` or `Polyfills`, modifying the root-level `CMakeLists.txt` is unnecessary.
+Note that if you placed your submodule in an existing folder like `Plugins` or `Polyfills`, modifying the root-level `CMakeLists.txt` is not necessary.
 10. In `Apps/Playground/CMakeLists.txt`, modify the `target_link_to_dependencies(...)`
 call to include a link to `ComponentName`.
 ```